Why do people visit the Festival of Culture and Camel Races?

 Generators are allowed as long as they are not excessively loud from 7am to 8 pm.

 Are Dogs or pets allowed?

 Dogs are allowed to camp but must be restrained and abide by council regulations.
-Dogs and pets will not be allowed into the festival section of the showground.
+Dogs and pets will not be permitted into the festival section of the showground.